-2 The company publishes full information of its political contributions, including details of the recipient, amount, country of recipient and the name of the corporate entity that made the contribution.
-The data is correct and updated on at least an annual basis.
+Sco Scoring Criteria: 2 The company publishes full information of its political contributions, including details of the recipient, amount, country of recipient and the name of the corporate entity that made the contribution.
+The data is updated and released on at least an annual basis.
 1 The company publishes full information of its political contributions, including details of the recipient, amount, country of recipient and the name of the corporate entity that made the contribution.
 However, the data is not updated on at least an annual basis.
 0 The company does not disclose full details of its political contributions.
-Or, the data published is insufficiently detailed to satisfy the requirements of score '1'.
+Or, the data published is insufficiently detailed to satisfy the requirements of score '1', i.e. it only includes partial details of the contributions made or is not updated on an annual basis.